Gimme Little Sign: Year-end charts

-Certification
+Certifications

 Other cover versions

 Syl Johnson's version, heard in his 1979 album Uptown Shakedown, was raved by Billboard as one of the album's highlights alongside "Mystery Lady" and "Who's Gonna Love You".

 The Sattalites's version, titled "Gimme Some Kinda Sign", in June 1988 peaked at number 44 on Canada's RPM 100 Singles chart and number nine on RPM Adult Contemporary chart.
 The single's B-side track is "Lively Ivy".
+When UB40 cover the song in 2024 as the first single from their UB45 album, they also titled it "Gimme Some Kinda Sign", with the single becoming a top ten hit on Talking Pictures TV's Heritage Chart.

 Danielle Brisebois's version, released as the second single from her 1994 album Arrive All over You, peaked at number 75 on the British charts on the week ending September 3, 1995, at number 51 on German singles chart on the week ending April 24, 1995, and at number 23 on the Swedish charts.
 The music video of the Brisebois version was directed by Kate Garner and Paul Archard.
 Other tracks of the single are "Just Missed the Train" and "Ain't Gonna Cry No More".

+Roberto Jordán's Spanish cover version, Hazme una señal, heard in his 1968 LP album of the same name, published by RCA-Victor, making him famous around the world and between generations.
+This album is a compendium of many covers, such as Susana (Susan - The Buckinghams), Soy un creyente (I'm A Believer - The Monkees), Palabras (Words - Bee Gees), Como te quiero (Birds Of A Feather - Joe South), El Juego de Simón (Simon Says - 1910 Fruitgum Company), Juntos esta noche (Let's Spend The Night Together - Rolling Stones), Muchacha Bonita (Cry Like a Baby - The Box Tops), Juntos y felices (Happy Together - The Turtles), La chica de los ojos cafés (Brown Eyed Girl - Van Morrison).